thiblahute/meson-website/Reference-manual.md

 This object is returned by [`generator`](#generator) and contains a generator that is used to transform files from one type to another by an executable (e.g. `idl` files into source code and headers).

-- `process` takes a list of files, causes them to be processed and returns an object containing the result which can then, for example, be passed into a build target definition.
+- `process(list_of_files)` takes a list of files, causes them to be processed and returns an object containing the result which can then, for example, be passed into a build target definition.
 The keyword argument `extra_args`, if specified, will be used to replace an entry `@EXTRA_ARGS@` in the argument list.

 ### string object